esphome/esphome-docs/components/lvgl.rst

 **Actions:**

-- ``lvgl.label.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.label.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
     - **text** (**Required**, :ref:`templatable <config-templatable>`, string): The ``text`` option in this action can contain static text, a :ref:`lambda <config-lambda>` outputting a string or can be formatted using ``printf``-style formatting (see :ref:`display-printf`).
         -  **format** (*Optional*, string): The format for the message in :ref:`printf-style <display-printf>`.
         -  **args** (*Optional*, list of :ref:`lambda <config-lambda>`): The optional arguments for the format message.